platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 (Note: This example assumes Drupal 8.8/Drupal 9.0 and later.)

 {{< note >}}
-If you do not already have the Platform.sh Config Reader library installed and referenced at the top of the file, you will need to install it with `composer require platformsh/config-reader` and then add the following code before the block below:
+If you do not already have the Platform.sh Config Reader library installed and referenced at the top of the file, you need to install it with `composer require platformsh/config-reader` and then add the following code before the block below:

 ```php
 <?php